nio3000/vew/README.md

 # serve with hot reload
 npm run dev

-# build for production with minification
+# build and pack for production with minification
-npm run dist
+npm run build
 ```